Skip to main content

 Introduction

-Celery (Apium graveolens) is a long-season crop that grows best under cool, consistent conditions (60-75°F).
-A deep, loamy and fertile soil with an ample and uniform supply of water is ideal for celery.
+Celery (Apium graveolens var. dulce) is a long-season crop that grows best under cool, consistent conditions (60-75°F).
+Deep, loamy, fertile soils with ample and uniform soil moisture is ideal for celery.
 Muck soils are also used for celery production.
-Even though most of the celery root system is within the top 6 in. of soil, many roots penetrate as deep as 2 feet; thus, heavy clay soils are unsuitable.
+Even though most of the celery root system is within the top 6" of soil, many roots penetrate as deep as 2 feet; thus, heavy clay soils are unsuitable for celery culture.
 Hardpans should be avoided or disrupted before planting to allow for adequate drainage.

-Celeriac (Apium graveolens var. rapaceum), also called celery root, is a smaller plant that looks like celery, but that is grown for its swollen tuberous base, which has a strong celery-like flavor.
-The petioles or stalks are not edible.
-Celeriac can be used much like any root vegetable: roasted, in stews and soups, or eaten fresh in salads.
+Celeriac (Apium graveolens var. rapaceum), also called celery root, is a smaller plant that looks like celery, but that is grown for its swollen tuberous base, which has a celery-like flavor.
+The petioles, or stalks, are less vigorous than those of celery and are not palatable.
+Celeriac can be used much like any root vegetable: roasted, in stews and soups, or eaten fresh in salads when grated or thinly sliced.
 The plant is ready for harvest about 100-110 days from seed or 80-90 days from transplanting.
-Tubers may be blanched by covering with soil a few weeks prior to harvest, although plants with tubers sitting higher on the ground will have fewer roots to trim.
+Celeriac may be blanched by covering with soil a few weeks prior to harvest, although plants with crowns sitting higher on the ground will have fewer roots to trim.
 Cultural requirements are similar to celery.

 Types and Varieties

-Resistant or tolerant to: F - Fusarium, CW - Common Wilt.
+Resistant or tolerant to: F - Fusarium Yellows

 Soil Fertility